BiocharModeling/BiocharAtomisticModels/README.md

 LAMMPS is used to construct a molecular dynamics-based biochar model.
 We employed a canonical ensemble (NVT) at 298 K to mimic a compression process by reducing the simulation box size by < 1% in each time step until the target density is achieved.
 The temperature ensures a nonreactive environment by preventing bonds from breaking and forming.
 The C/H/O/N force field is applied with a 0.07 fs timestep.

-You can use any other tool to obtain the 3D representation from the PBD file obtained after running Biochar.ipynb
+You can use any other tool, methodology, or force field to obtain the 3D representation from the PBD file obtained after running Biochar.ipynb
-#### We will soon include the procedure to get the 3D representation using OPLS instead of ReaxFF!

 > [!NOTE]
 > To construct the atomistic representation, you require, at a minimum, the characterization data from the ultimate analysis, <sup>13</sup>C NMR (quantitative), helium density, and BPCA yields.
 To validate the atomistic representation, you can use any characterization technique that gives information about the atomistic structure at the molecular level.